bonaval/sequelize-temporal/README.md

   /* By default sequelize-historical persist only changes, and saves the previous state in the history table.
   The "full" option saves all transactions into the historical database (i.e. this includes the latest state.)
-   This allows to only query the hostory table to get the full history of an entity.
+   This allows to only query the history table to get the full history of an entity.
   */
   full: false,
   /* By default sequelize-historical will add 'History' to the historical Model name and 'Histories' to the historical table.